 Knowing that there is a wealth of people interested in fantasy fiction, world building, swords and sorcery, magic, and medieval-inspired stories and novels, we couldn't help but pose this question this week.
 If you like to read or write fantasy fiction, like this post, and comment!

 Intelligent conversations about horror are happening daily, but who's hearing them?
-Despite the large number of horror aficionados, many readers and writers have steered away from works of horror without fully engaging the genre as a whole.
-Putting aside your genre-preferences, all writers should spend a little time unpacking works of horror to see what … Continue reading Why should writers study horror?
+Despite the large number of horror aficionados in the world, many readers and writers have steered away from works of horror without fully engaging the genre as a whole.
+Putting aside your genre-preferences, all writers should spend a little time unpacking works of horror … Continue reading Why should writers study horror?

 While working on a novel is the thrilling, the process is often fraught with little challenges.
-For example, finding the correct title for the book, section titles for the book's major divisions, or the names for characters and towns.
-In the world-building process, most of this is easy, but it gets tougher as the books … Continue reading The Witch’s Uprising – Making Titles for Fantasy Books
+For example, finding the correct title for the book, section titles for the book's major divisions, or the simply picking names for each character and town are often difficult tasks.
+Rushing the process is never a good idea; however, … Continue reading The Witch’s Uprising – Making Noteworthy Titles for Young Adult Novels and Middle Grade Lit